Looking for things to in the Peak District in the rain? Or more specifically Peak District indoor activities? Then read on…

 There aren’t any big science or history museums in the Peak District, but there are a handful of small local museums which are good places to duck in to on a rainy day.
 These include:

-1. Eyam Museum– A good place to visit to learn more about the history of the bubonic plague in the village of Eyam.
+1. Eyam Museum(currently closed) – A good place to visit to learn more about the history of the bubonic plague in the village of Eyam.
 A series of information panels, film shows and displays help bring this amazing story of isolation and survival to life.
 You can also rent an audio trail and follow the plague story around the village from here.
 Check out these other things to do in Eyam.

 2. Bakewell Old House Museum – Set in a Tudor House, this award winning museum tells the story of the Peak District.
 From Tudor artefacts found encased in the walls, to Macedonian ceremonial swords to an elephant’s foot, there are all sorts hidden away in every nook and cranny.
 Check out these other things to do in Bakwell.